 Article II: Club Purpose

-The purpose of this club will be to focus on the welfare, improvement, and advancement of the Biewer Terrier breed and promote dog related events and activities.
-To achieve this, we will bring together Biewer Terrier fanciers to advance the development of the breed through responsible, ethical, and informed breeding practices in pursuit of robust health, stable temperament, and structural soundness to enhance quality of life and the ability to sustain an active life.
+The purpose of this club will be to focus on the welfare, improvement, and advancement of the Biewer Terrier breed and promote dog-related events and activities.
+To achieve this, we will bring together Biewer Terrier fanciers to advance the development of the breed through responsible, ethical, and informed breeding practices in pursuit of robust health, stable temperament, and structural soundness to enhance the quality of life and the ability to sustain an active life.
 Club members will promote our breed through education, advocacy, exhibition, special events, and a celebration of all things Biewer inspired by our motto, “Life is just better with a Biewer.” ™